SayNode/FondueSwap/documentation/PositionManagment.md

 - NotAuthorized (trying to burn or collect a position not owned)
 - PositionNotCleared (trying to burn or collect a position that still has liquidity)

+# Test_TokensOfOwner

+Tested the normal functioning of the function _tokensOfOwner_ when establishing positions in different pools and after deletion